Even the most positive, happy-go-lucky people have bad mood days.

 “I feel you there.
 I realize this is going to be one of those days when I need to be aware of my actions and words and especially patience.
 I can hold space for this funk.”

 On these days, I cut the goals in half for the day and take time to be present at each moment.
 I give myself space and time to honor them.

 That sadness, anger, shame, fear is normal for a human being.
 These emotions are just as valid as joy.
 When we make those feelings the enemy and treat them like they don’t belong, they often grow.
 What you resist will persist - over and over and over...

 We can hold space for the discomfort, the uncertain, the aching - while honoring it.
-Holding space means you are aware of your discomfort and open to hear any truth it may have for you.
+Holding space means you are aware of your discomfort and open to hearing any truth it may have for you.
 Often the feeling is offering guidance into something that needs to be looked at.
 Sometimes it’s just fear that needs to be expressed before you do the big scary goal.
 You get to decide if the feeling is just letting you know it’s there or if you need to redirect your sails.

 Today, for me, it was expectations and procrastination (a really volatile cocktail for me).
-So now I hold space for sadness, shame, fear and anger.
-I welcome them back and honor them for motivating me to make deeper change, go with the flow more, and be more present.
+So now I hold space for sadness, shame, fear, and anger.
+I welcome them back and honor them for motivating me to make a deeper change, go with the flow more, and be more present.
 Their presence is no longer frightening, but more of a calling to my soul to be more authentic and real – to recalibrate my spirit and intuition.